grame-cncm/faust/architecture/osclib/faust/readme.txt

 The OSC address space adheres strictly to the hierarchy defined by the 'addnode' and 'opengroup' calls.
 A node expects to receive OSC messages with a single float value as parameter.
-This is a strict policy, which means that messages with several parameters are rejected and parameters with a parameter other than a float value too.
+This policy is strict for the parameters count, but relaxed for the parameter type: OSC int values are accepted and casted to float.

 *** 'get' message ***
 The library provides a simple support for querying the system with